kumaaa-inc/shadow-panda/.changeset/purple-cycles-leave.md

 '@shadow-panda/preset': minor
 ---

-Migrate most of the recipes to slot recipes
+BREAKING: Migrate most of the recipes to slot recipes